0bIivi0n/Programming-Theory-Repo/README.md

 All of this is OK.
 Now I just want to add a few extra features to make it fun to play, even though it's just an exercice.

--Powerups: Like faster fire or a shockwave that deal damage to all enemies.
+-Powerups: Faster fire or shockwave that deal damage to all enemies.
--Difficulty adjustments.
--Details: moving background and stuff.

 -Boss Battles